iamunik/iamunik/README.md

 </div>

 ### <div align="center">I am Oluwaseun a data scientist and data analyst 👨</div>
-- 🐍I’m currently learning Data science using Python🐍
+- 🐍 I am currently learning Data science using Python 🐍
+- 📊 I am also learning data analysis with Python and PowerBi 📊
-- 💻I am open to collaborations and to learning💻
+- 💻 I am open to collaborations and to learning 💻
-- ⚡ Fun fact: I play the drums
+- ⚡ Fun fact: I play the drums 🥁
 <br/>

 ## :hammer_and_wrench: Languages and Tools :